numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

      'dd->d',
      ...]

-Each of these types is associated with a single inner-loop function defined in C, which does the actual calculation, and may be called multiple times.
+Each of these signatures is associated with a single inner-loop function defined in C, which does the actual calculation, and may be called multiple times.

-The main step in finding the correct inner-loop function is to call a :c:type:`PyUFunc_TypeResolutionFunc` which recieves the input dtypes (in the form of the actual input arrays) and will find the full type signature to be executed.
+The main step in finding the correct inner-loop function is to call a :c:type:`PyUFunc_TypeResolutionFunc` which recieves the input dtypes (in the form of the actual input arrays) and will find the full type signature (including output dtype) to be executed.

-By default the ``TypeResolver`` is implemented by searching all of the implementations listed in ``ufunc.types`` in order and stopping if all inputs can be safely cast to fit to the current inner-loop function.
+By default the ``TypeResolver`` is implemented by searching all of the implementations listed in ``ufunc.types`` in order and stopping if all inputs can be safely cast to fit the signature.
 This means that if long (``l``) and double (``d``) arrays are added, numpy will find that the ``'dd->d'`` definition works (long can safely cast to double) and uses that.